History of the Nashville Sounds: Milwaukee Brewers (2021–present)

 The International League began using a split-season format in 2023 in which the teams with the best league-wide records at the end of each half qualify for the playoffs.
 Nashville missed the first-half title by eight games, placing fifth at 40–34.
 Though posting the best second-half record in their division, the Sounds placed third in the league at 43–31, four-and-a-half games back.
 Overall, the team went 83–65.
 Robert Gasser won the International League Pitcher of the Year Award after pacing the league with 166 strikeouts and posting its second-lowest ERA (2.85).
 In 2024, Nashville tied for seventh place in the first-half with a 38–37 mark, 12 games out of first.
 They improved in the second-half but finished in third at 40–31, six-and-a-half games back.
 Their full season record was 78–68.
 Chad Patrick, winner of the IL Pitcher of the Year Award, led the circuit with 14 wins, a 2.90 ERA, and 145 strikeouts.

 The Sounds ended the first half of the 2025 season atop their division at 44–29 but placed third in the league, two games back.
 On August 19, second baseman Raynel Delgado became the fourth Sound to hit for the cycle.
 The team finished the second half further back at 41–34 and posted an overall record of 85–63.

-Over six seasons as manager (2014, 2021–2025), Rick Sweet has won 484 games, placing him first on the all-time wins list for Sounds managers.
-Through five completed seasons of the current Brewers affiliation, Nashville has a 407–312 record.
-Through 47 full seasons of play, the Sounds have an all-time record of 3,532–3,275–2 encompassing all regular and postseason games over 48 years in Nashville.
+Nashville finished the first half of the 2026 season third in the International League at 43–32.
+Over a stretch of 15 days late in the season, Sounds pitchers threw two no-hitters on the road, including a perfect game.
+On August 23, Brandon Sproat and Tate Kuehner no-hit the Norfolk Tides in the first game of a seven-inning doubleheader for the eighth no-hitter in franchise history.
+Fifteen days later, Thomas Pannone pitched the franchise's third perfect game against the Durham Bulls.
+Pannone threw 94 pitches, the fewest needed in Nashville's three perfect games, and struck out eight batters on the way to accomplishing the fifth nine-inning complete perfect game in IL history.
+The Sounds placed lower in the second half at 37–37, giving them an overall record of 80–69.
+Over seven seasons as manager (2014, 2021–2026), Rick Sweet has won 564 games, placing him first on the all-time wins list for Sounds managers.
+Through six completed seasons of the current Brewers affiliation, Nashville has a 487–381 record.
+Through 48 full seasons of play, the Sounds have an all-time record of 3,612–3,344–2 encompassing all regular and postseason games over 49 years in Nashville.